guidezpl/homebridge-philipstv-hue-2024/README.md

 buttons).
 Other modifications include ChromeCast-based power-on option, and support for an external "etherwake" executable.

+Modified by bmccruz to add support to Ambilight+Hue for Saphi TVs.

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-philipstv-enhanced`
+2. Install this plugin using: `npm install -g homebridge-philipstv-hue`
 3. Update your configuration file.
 See the sample below.

-If you do not wish to install from npm (e.g, because you are using a fork), you may also clone the git repository into some directory like `/usr/local/homebridge/plugins/homebridge-philipstv-enhanced` and then specify the plugin directory as an option (`-P /usr/local/homebridge/plugins`, typically using `HOMEBRIDGE_OPTS` in `/etc/default/homebridge`).
+If you do not wish to install from npm (e.g, because you are using a fork), you may also clone the git repository into some directory like `/usr/local/homebridge/plugins/homebridge-philipstv-hue` and then specify the plugin directory as an option (`-P /usr/local/homebridge/plugins`, typically using `HOMEBRIDGE_OPTS` in `/etc/default/homebridge`).